Neil Smit: Career and other business activities

 Smit was CEO of Comcast Corporation Cable until 2017.
 In a statement, Smit cited "injuries" he sustained from his previous career as reasons why he's changing positions.
 But also approaching 60, he said he's looking forward to spending more time with his family.
 His reported annual compensation was $19,856,203, which places him among the top 200 highest paid CEOs in America.
-After that, Smit joined Comcast in March 2010 from Charter Communications where he served as Chief Executive Officer and Director since 2005.
-Prior to joining Charter, he was the President of Time Warner's America Online Access Business, where he oversaw Internet access services, including America Online (AOL), CompuServe and Netscape ISPs.
-He also served at AOL as Executive Vice President, Member Services, and Chief Operating Officer of MapQuest.
+After that, Smit joined Comcast in March 2010 from Charter Communications where he served as chief executive officer and director since 2005.
+Prior to joining Charter, he was the president of Time Warner's America Online Access Business, where he oversaw Internet access services, including America Online (AOL), CompuServe and Netscape ISPs.
+He also served at AOL as executive vice president, Member Services, and chief operating officer of MapQuest.
 Neil also was a regional president with Nabisco and served in a number of management positions at Pillsbury.

 Smit served as the chairman of CableLabs, the research and development consortium for the cable industry, and as chairman of the board of directors of the National Cable & Telecommunications Association (NCTA).
 He also serves on the board of directors for C-SPAN.

-He joined the Board of Directors at Quant Network in July 2020.
+He currently serves on the boards of Qualcomm, Quant Network and Ocean Exploration Trust.